markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ---
 layout: post
-title: Send texts from your Twilio number using macOS and Linux
+title: Send texts from your Twilio number using macOS Terminal with bash and curl
 tags: [bash]
 ---

-Here is a quick way to send outbound SMS messages with your `Twilio` number using macOS or Linux and `#!/bin/bash`
+Here is a fast way to send outbound SMS messages with your `Twilio` number using `#!/bin/bash`

 <!--more-->

 ## Working with `curl`

 We will use a command line utility called `curl` that is included with macOS and Linux.
-Curl will establish an `HTTP` connection to Twilio's REST API using the `-X` flag and use the `POST` method to send data the same way an application using a Twilio `helper library` would send TwiML.
-The benefit of using `curl` is it's quick and we do not need to write an application.
+Curl will establish an `HTTP` connection to Twilio's REST API using the `-X` flag and use a `POST` method to send data the same way an application using a Twilio `helper library` would send TwiML.
+The benefit of using `curl` is it's quick and convenient, especially for testing.

-The `-d` option represents the data we will POST to Twilio.
-Include your own SID and Auth Token in the `-u` option for Twilio verification.
+Below is an example of  our `curl` script.
+The `-d` options represent the data we will POST to Twilio.
+Replace your own SID and Auth Token in the `-u` option for Twilio verification.
 They must be seperated by `:` or credentials will fail.
-Phone numbers must be formatted as [`E.164`](https://www.twilio.com/docs/glossary/what-e164).
+Enter your Twilio number in the `From` field and a mobile number in the `To` field.
+Numbers must be in [`E.164`](https://www.twilio.com/docs/glossary/what-e164) format.

 ```bash